meowtasim/meowtasim/README.md

 - 👋 Hi, I’m @meowtasim
-- 👀 I’m interested in you
+- 👀 I’m interested in Technical Domains
-- 🌱 I’m currently learning unity
+- 🌱 I’m currently learning Unity Game Engine
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me -  just dont
+- 📫 How to reach me -  meowtasim@gmail.com

 <!---
 meowtasim/meowtasim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.